-- 23. The legal framework should establish a mechanism for determining the remuneration of the liquidator in a manner encouraging the timely and efficient conduct of the liquidation, also drawing on models from business insolvency proceedings. - In jurisdictions with an administrative model, the legal framework should specify that the terms of the liquidator's remuneration be determined by the administrative liquidation authority. - In jurisdictions with a court-based model, the banking authority should be involved in the determination of the liquidator's remuneration. - 24.
-The liquidator's remuneration should be paid from the liquidation estate and have a priority ranking in the creditor hierarchy. - Where an administrative authority acts as the liquidator, that authority should be entitled to recover its liquidation expenses, and the basis for calculating that should be set out in the legal framework.
+21. The legal framework should establish a method for determining the remuneration of the liquidator that encourages the timely and efficient conduct of the liquidation.
+This may draw on models from business insolvency proceedings, adapted as appropriate to take into account bank-specific characteristics.

+In jurisdictions with an administrative model, the legal framework should specify that the terms of the liquidator's remuneration be determined by the administrative liquidation authority.

+In jurisdictions with a predominantly court-based model, the banking authority should be involved in the determination of the liquidator's remuneration.

+22. The liquidator's remuneration should be paid from the liquidation estate and have a priority ranking in the creditor hierarchy.

+The liquidator should be entitled to recover its liquidation expenses, including where an administrative authority acts as the liquidator, and the basis for calculating those should be set out in the legal framework.